Is Amazon's Basil Pesto Any Good?

 Taste (1/5)

-We went into the taste testing with realistic expectations.
-Amazon's budget pesto was never going to be able to compete with other brands that sell their sauces for two or three times the price.
-Even with that in mind, though, this sauce was worse than we could ever have expected.
-Our testers recoiled with a scrunched face on taking their first mouthful, and a few of them refused to give it a second chance.
+Our testers recoiled with a scrunched face on taking their first mouthful, and some refused to give it a second chance.
 We all found the flavour muddy, slightly bitter, and with an overarching taste of past-its-best, low-quality basil.
-In fact, the aftertaste was so unpleasant that we needed to have a mint imperial just to get rid of the taste.
+The aftertaste was so unpleasant that we needed a Mint Imperial to eliminate the taste.
 Suffice it to say, this is not a pesto we'll be buying again.

 How to serve Amazon's pesto